 Santa’s Tree Farm

 Did you know that evergreen trees grow in Florida?
 Did you know that there are Christmas tree farms in Florida where you can cut down your own tree to take home to decorate?

-Children can also take a pony or horse ride and take unlimited zip line rides over the grounds for an additional $10 dollars.
+Children can also take a pony or horse ride and take unlimited zip line rides over the grounds for an additional fee.

-Santa’s Christmas Tree Forest is open from Black Friday to Christmas Eve with $2 admission for children and adults.
+Santa’s Christmas Tree Forest is open from Black Friday to Christmas Eve.

 Winter Park Boat Parade & Water Ski Extravaganza